What's an STI?

 When in doubt, get tested

-If you've had unprotected sex and/or are not sure if you or your partner(s) has an STI, get tested.
+If you've had sex without a condom and/or are not sure if you or your partner(s) has an STI, get tested.
 Be sure to ask your health care provider to test you for STIs - asking is the only way to know whether you are receiving the right tests.
 Unfortunately, not all STIs show symptoms.

 Tell your partner(s)